Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Graphics overlay (dictionary renderer) 3D/README.md

 ## How it works

-1. Create a new `AGSDictionarySymbolStyle` object with the "mil2525d" specification type.
+1. Create a new `AGSDictionarySymbolStyle` object with the "mil2525d" specification type, and set the style's draw rule configuration to "ORDERED ANCHOR POINTS".
 2. Create a new `AGSDictionaryRenderer` object with the dictionary symbol style.
 3. Create an instance of `AGSGraphicsOverlay`.
 4. Set the dictionary renderer to the graphics overlay.